 US consumers, too, have changed their priorities slightly.
 They're becoming more concerned with vehicles that ensure their safety and preserve the environment, not just giving them a thrill performance on the road.
 And the American auto market's regulations and standards reflect this shift in priorities.

-Examples of Banned Cars
+Examples of Prohibited Vehicles

 Here are a few examples of cars that are banned in the US for various reasons.